Lexus ES Hybrid Interior

 - "Of electronics that may come to irk some drivers, I'd add the highly sensitive lane-departure alert system, which emits a rather insistent beep.
 Some drivers may want to deactivate it, which is possible, but it could be a lifesaver for drivers prone to drowsiness behind the wheel." -- The New York Times (2013)

-Like most hybrids, the ES 300h has less cargo space than its gas-only counterpart because the battery pack takes up space.
-The ES Hybrid’s trunk has 12.1 cubic feet of cargo space and while some upscale midsize cars have more room, one reviewer says there’s still a useful amount of storage.
-Still, others point out that the ES 300h’s rear seats don’t fold and there’s no trunk pass-through to accommodate long items.
+The 2015 Lexus ES Hybrid has 12.1 cubic feet of trunk space, which is decent for a midsize hybrid car.
+Like most hybrids, the ES 300h has less cargo capacity than its gas-only counterpart because the battery pack takes up space.
+Some critics are satisfied with the ES Hybrid’s trunk space, but others point out that the ES 300h’s rear seats don’t fold and there’s no trunk pass-through to accommodate long items.

 - "Typical of a hybrid, the ES 300h places its battery behind the rear seats, which lowers trunk volume to 12.1 cubic feet.
 Like the prior generation, the ES 350 gets a center pass-through but no folding backseat; the ES 300h has no opening at all." -- Cars.com (2013)